-Lena Dunham Has Never Had An Abortion, But She Says ‘I Wish I Had’ – Do Her Words Cross A Line?
+Lena Dunham Has Never Had An Abortion, But She Says ‘I Wish I Had’ — Do Her Words Cross A Line?
 [Video]

 — Mike Cernovich ???????? (@Cernovich) December 21, 2016

 As The Daily Beast reports, Dunham’s comment has stirred so much outrage and attention that some feminists and women’s rights advocates think that they may have been detrimental to the abortion rights cause rather than helped it.
 The reason for this thought is two-fold.
 First and foremost, abortion is a big deal for a lot of women.
-It’s a real medical procedure, not just a life experience or social experiement.
+It’s a real medical procedure, not just a life experience or social experiment.
 In making her comment, Lena Dunham seemed to ignore the fact that abortion involves a lot of complex emotions for most.

-“It’s not compassionate; it’s bizarre, a more obnoxious version of telling a person who has had their appendix removed that you, too, wish you could havei your appendix taken out.”
+“It’s not compassionate; it’s bizarre, a more obnoxious version of telling a person who has had their appendix removed that you, too, wish you could have your appendix taken out.”

 Lena Dunham saying she wishes she had an abortion is just her wishing someone could actually get near her and keep an erection.